hytromo/MacroPolo/README.md

         The color is a string with a hexadecimal representation of a color (e.g. #000000)

-    wait_for_pixel_color_in_area_special(self, function, times, rectangle, color, timeout)
+    wait_for_pixel_color_in_area_special(self, function, times, rectangle, color, interval)
-        Waits till the rectangle 'rectangle' contains a pixel of color 'color', checking every 'timeout' milliseconds.
+        Waits till the rectangle 'rectangle' contains a pixel of color 'color', checking every 'interval' milliseconds.
 It will run the function 'function' when it has checked 'times' times for the pixel color (and it hasn't found it, otherwise it exits).
         The rectangle is a tuple [x, y, width, height], where x, y the